In-App Purchasing with Playmaker

-At first, pay attention to scene hierarchy view.
+Firstly, pay attention to scene hierarchy view.
 All GameObjects with PlayMaker scripts stick together in PlayMakerActions game object.
 All our billing actions are in one place.

 After success initialization you need AN_RetriveInventory action to retrieve inventory.
-This logic shown on the following screenshot
+This logic is shown on the following screenshot

 At the FSM start we will use AN_initBilling and AN_RetriveInventory actions, which will fire the Connected or Failed actions for us.

 Let also add some messages to Connected and Failed states using AN_MessagePopup action.
-At the beginning of connection let’s also use AN_ShowPreloader action, and AN_HidePreloader when connection is finished.
+At the beginning of connection let’s also use AN_ShowPreloader action, and AN_HidePreloader when the connection is finished.

 Listen to InventoryLoaded event: